HO-CTO/sre-monitoring-as-code/example-apps/README.md

 You may omit `--profile` if you are targeting a specific app to build.

-## Running the apps
+## Running the backend service

-Once you have built the apps you may run them using the commands below
+Once you have built the apps you may run them using the commands below.

+The NodeJS and Java backend API services both share the same port number by default and so it is intended that only one of the backend services be run at a time.

+The existence of both a Java and NodeJS backend service in this folder is for reference purposes.

+**Run either...**

 For the node backend
 ```sh
 docker-compose --profile nodejs up
 ```

+**..or..**

 For the java backend
 ```sh
 docker-compose --profile java up
 ```

-## Viewing the apps
+## Frontend

 The apps will be hosted on localhost:

-VueJS Frontend will be on http://localhost:4000 where you may interact with the custom metrics
+VueJS Frontend will be on `http://localhost:4000` where you may interact with the custom metrics.

-Both backends wll be on http://localhost:4001.
-However the metrics endpoint are different.
+Whichever backend profile you selected will be available at http://localhost:4001.
+However the metrics endpoint of both implementations are slightly different.
-Node app will be on `/metrics`
-Java app will be on `/actuator/prometheus`
+The NodeJS metrics will be available at `http://localhost:4001/metrics` The Java metrics will be available at `http://localhost:4001/actuator/prometheus`